acontis/atemsys/Readme.md

 # Kernel module atemsys

-Kernel module that grants direct access to hardware, improving the performance of the LinkLayers, used in EC-Master and EC-Simulator.
+Kernel module that grants direct access to hardware, improving the performance of the LinkLayers, used in the EtherCAT Master Stack Software EC-Master and EtherCAT Network Simulation Software EC-Simulator.

 It provides usermode access to:
 - PCI configuration space